sourcegraph/gophercon-2018-liveblog/docs/writing-guide.md

 ## What to capture

 > For me, it's helpful to view the liveblog as a note-taking task.
-Pretend you're writing class notes for a friend who can't attend the talk but needs to know the key material for the test. - [Beyang Liu](https://twitter.com/beyang), Sourcergraph co-founder.
+Pretend you're writing class notes for a friend who can't attend the talk but needs to know the key material for the test. - [Beyang Liu](https://twitter.com/beyang), Sourcegraph co-founder.

 Beyang has written over a dozen liveblogs so he's got it down to an artform.